-Elect ricity Year 4 Electricity and circuits Year 6 Circuits, batteries and switches To know that all electrical appliances need a power source, including batteries or mains electricity.
+Elect ricity Year 4 Electricity and circuits Year 6 Circuits, batteries and switches Sources To know that all electrical appliances need a power source, including batteries or mains electricity.
 To know a wider variety of components in a series circuit (including buzzer and motor).
-Bu Sources To know that an electrical circuit needs a complete path for the electrical charge to flow through.
-To know the conventions used to draw circuit diagrams, including the recognised symbols for common components and using straight lines. tandi S To know the main components in a simple series circuit. ders To know the precautions for working safely with electricity. and un To know that some materials allow electrical charge to pass through them quickly and these are known as electrical conductors (e.g. metals). vledge Transfer To know that some materials do not allow electrical charge to pass through them easily and these are known as electrical insulators (e.g wood and plastic).
-Scientific knowledge and understanding Tra To know that metals are used for cables and wires because they are good conductors of electricity. cientif To know that plastic is used to cover cables and wires because it is a good insulator.
-U) energy To understand that an open switch breaks a series circuit so the components will be off.
+Scientific knowledge and understanding To know that an electrical circuit needs a complete path for the electrical charge to flow through.
+To know the conventions used to draw circuit diagrams, including the recognised symbols for common components and using straight lines.
+To know the main components in a simple series circuit.
+To know the precautions for working safely with electricity.
+To know that some materials allow electrical charge to pass through them quickly and these are known as electrical conductors (e.g. metals).
+Transfer To know that some materials do not allow electrical charge to pass through them easily and these are known as electrical insulators (e.g wood and plastic). ic knov Tran To know that metals are used for cables and wires because they are good conductors of electricity. cientif To know that plastic is used to cover cables and wires because it is a good insulator.
+S energy To understand that an open switch breaks a series circuit so the components will be off.
 To know that the voltage of a circuit can be changed and how this affects bulb brightness (or buzzer volume).
 Factors affecting energy To understand that a closed switch completes a series circuit so the components will be on.
 Factors To understand the relationship between bulb brightness and the number of bulbs in a circuit.